 Next in this series, we will learn how to apply a crumb coat and frost a cake!

-Kathy Przywara is the mother of two children with food allergies and has volunteered for Kids With Food Allergies Foundation (KFA) since we opened as a nonprofit.
-She is our recipe coordinator and a leader in our Food & Cooking support forums.
-Her recipe for Wacky Cake is KFA's most popular recipe.
+Kathy Przywara is the mother of two children with food allergies and started as a volunteer for Kids With Food Allergies Foundation (KFA), a division of the Asthma and Allergy Foundation of America (AAFA), since it opened as a nonprofit.
+She is the Sr Community Director for the Asthma and Allergy Foundation of America.
+Her recipe for Wacky Cake remains one of KFA's most popular recipes.